About Continuing Distance Education (CDE) at Briercrest College and Seminary:

 How do I contact my instructor?

 Our instructors are here to help with your coursework.
-You can contact them between the hours of 8:00 a.m. and 5:00 p.m., from Monday to Friday.
+You can connect with them through Canvas.

 How long do I have to complete a course?

-You have eight months to complete a course.
-Your first assignments will be due within six weeks of registering for your class.
+You currently have eight months to complete a regular course.
+Your first assignment will be due within six weeks of registering for your class.
+Our semester-based online courses must be completed within the college semester.

 What about textbooks?